 Prior to the accident, KM would have undertaken around 85% of the household activities and cooked for the family, as her extremely supportive husband was working full-time in a career that meant he had to spend significant amounts of time away from home.
 Now, her ability to manage is minimal.

 Before the accident, KM was actively undertaking all types of activities with her family.
 They went on a number of outings, such as skiing trips, wild camping trips, long walks, and visits to the pantomime.
 She previously helped her daughters learn to ride and care for horses.
-These family activities are now severely restricted.
+These family activities are now severely restricted because of her CRPS.

 Thankfully, Steven Akerman of Brian Barr Solicitors, Leading Counsel Dr Nicholas Braslovsky QC of Kings Chambers and Counsel, and Fiona Ashworth of Kings Chambers were able to assist KM with her claim, given their expertise in dealing with chronic pain compensation.